 Another benefit of our proposed forward SDE compared to purely random exploration is that it coincides with the characteristic curves of the HJB equation as the stochasticity of the system is reduced.
 Therefore, our work can be seen as an extension of the neural network approaches for deterministic control problems in~\cite{onken2020neural}.

-Compared to neural network approaches for semi-linear elliptic/parabolic PDEs such as~\cite{raissi2018forward, Han_BSDE} it is important to highlight that our approach is only applicable to HJB equations arising in stochastic optimal control.
-Since our forward SDE is derived from optimality principles, extending it to other high-dimensional PDEs (e.g., Black Scholes and Allen Cahan equations) is not obvious and may be impossible.
+Compared to neural network approaches for semi-linear elliptic/parabolic PDEs such as~\cite{raissi2018forward, Han_BSDE} it is important to highlight that our approach is limited to HJB equations arising in stochastic optimal control.
+Since our forward SDE is derived from optimality principles, extending it to other high-dimensional PDEs (for example, Black Scholes and Allen Cahan equations) is not obvious and may be impossible.

 In future work, we will apply our approach to problems with non-constant and non-scalar diffusion coefficients.
 Although the theoretical framework supports this, we are not aware of any practical algorithms for this case.
-To overcome the challenge of efficiently computing Hessians of the value function needed for HJB penalties, we will use the hessQuik package~\cite{Newman2022}.
+Since some SOC problems lead to non-smooth value functions and may include noise terms that depend on the control, testing our scheme on these problems is also a possible extension of our work.
+To overcome the challenge of efficiently computing Hessians of the value function needed for more general HJB penalties, one can use the hessQuik package~\cite{Newman2022}.